Villanova University Scholarships 2026–2027 | Cost, Merit & Honors Aid

 What makes Villanova’s competitive scholarships different?

-They cover much more than typical awards — in some cases the full cost of attendance.
-Selection involves essays, interviews, and proof of sustained leadership and service.
+They cover much more than typical awards — up to the full cost of attendance.
+Selection involves essays, supplemental apps, interviews, and proof of sustained leadership and service.

 Do I need to apply separately?